 After a strong but ultimately fruitless push in 2015, the latest legislative effort started off with more of a whimper than a bang.
-It wasn’t until late May that the wheels began turning, when the House of Representatives considered two gaming reform amendments, that if passed, would be added to an separate gaming bill, HB 1925.
+It wasn’t until late May that the wheels began turning.
+That’s when the House of Representatives considered two gaming reform amendments.
+This amendments, if passed, would become part of a separate gaming bill, HB 1925.

 The first, A7622, packaged online poker/casino and other reforms alongside the inclusion of video gaming terminals (VGTs) at non-casino locations.
 The other, A7622, was a mirror of Rep. John Payne‘s omnibus gaming reform bill (HB 649) from the year prior, and did not include VGTs.

-Confusion ruled the day, and both amendments were soundly defeated — although the margin of defeat for A7622 was significantly smaller.
+Confusion ruled the day, and both amendments were soundly defeated.
+(Although the margin of defeat for A7622 was significantly smaller.)

 An amendment to allow VGTs nearly derailed the bill, failing by a vote of 118-79.
-But a last minute amendment by Rep. Rosita Youngblood (the aptly titled Youngblood Amendment) calling for the exclusion of VGTs, turned the tide.
+But a last-minute amendment by Rep. Rosita Youngblood (the aptly titled Youngblood Amendment) calling for the exclusion of VGTs, turned the tide.
 The amendment ultimately passed 115-80.

 Unfortunately, the Senate signaled that it would not be addressing online gambling legislation until the fall.
 In the interim, the legislature raised taxes on casino table games, while online gambling advocates spoke up about the need to pass legislation sooner rather than later.

-By June of this year, a general lack of interest among lawmakers resulted in then House Committee on Gaming Oversight chair Tina Pickett recommending the bill be stalled until 2015.
+By June of this year, a general lack of interest among lawmakers resulted in the House Committee on Gaming Oversight chair Tina Pickett recommending the bill be stalled until 2015.
 But it wouldn’t take nearly that long for the ball to begin rolling again.

 In December 2013, the Senate took a mammoth step forward when it passed SR 273.
 The resolution tasked Econsult Solutions with conducting a study that would measure the economic impact of online gambling.

 It was then that land-based casino revenue really began to take off, growing from $1.62 billion in 2008, to $2.49 billion in 2010, and $3.16 billion in 2012.
-Since, the industry has mostly stabilized, but still remains on a slight upward trajectory.
+For fiscal year 2015-16, PA recorded a record $3.2 billion in revenue.